Azure/azure-powershell/documentation/testing-docs/test-framework-best-practices.md

 ## Encourage writing PowerShell code for all test cases

 In order to maximally stimulate the real scenarios, we highly recommand writing all test cases using PowerShell script.
 In addition, this can help expose as more issues as possible at the first time.
-Any C# code sending backend requests or running with the test script may result in hiding issues for Azure PowerShell cmdlets.
+Any C# code sending backend requests or running with the test script may result in hiding issues in Azure PowerShell cmdlets.